Current Affairs-Topics

 Amendment to Article 75

 Currently, Article 75 outlines the appointment and responsibilities of the Council of Ministers.
-The Constitution 130th Amendment Bill provisions and implications include a new clause that ensures:
+The 130th Amendment Bill provisions and implications include a new clause that ensures:

 • Ministers facing serious criminal allegations cannot hold office for more than 30 days during detention.